mriduava/voice-controlled-ecom-app/README.md

 ## HOW TO RUN
 This project was generated with Angular CLI version 7.3.6. <br>
-Run `ng serve` for a dev server.
+Run `ng start` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## HOW TO DEVELOP
 Anyone can develop our project.